 For services that offer drug and alcohol treatment and support

 With your consent, we share anonymous information about you to show the impact our services are having.
-Public Health England collects this information on a database known as the National Drug Treatment Monitoring System (NDTMS).
-You can find more information about this via your service, or in this Public Health England document.
+The Office for Health Improvement and Disparities collects this information on a database known as the National Drug Treatment Monitoring System (NDTMS).
+You can find more information about this via your service, or in this Office for Health Improvement and Disparities document.
 (PDF)